 No loans are due from directors or other officers of the entities forming part of Restricted Group either severally or jointly with any other person.
 Nor any loans are due from firms or private companies respectively in which any director is a partner, a director or a member.

 Loans or advances to specified persons

-Current Current period Previous period
+Current period Previous period period

 Type of Borrower Amount outstanding % of Total Amount outstanding % of Total

-Related Parties 12,513 100% 12,511 100%
+Related Parties 14,747 100% 12,513 100%